 Here is a list of some of the more common exemptions.

 - C.R.S.
 38-41-201.
-Homestead Exemption. (a) The sum of sixty thousand dollars if the homestead is occupied as a home by an owner thereof or an owner’s family; or (b) The sum of ninety thousand dollars if the homestead is occupied as a home by an elderly or disabled owner, an elderly or disabled spouse of an owner, or an elderly or disabled dependent of an owner.
+Homestead Exemption. (a) The sum of two hundred fifty thousand dollars if the homestead is occupied as a home by an owner thereof or an owner’s family; or (b) The sum of three hundred fifty thousand dollars if the homestead is occupied as a home by an elderly or disabled owner, an elderly or disabled spouse of an owner, or an elderly or disabled dependent of an owner.

 - C.R.S.
 13-54-102(1)(a).
-The necessary wearing apparel of the debtor and each dependent to the extent of one thousand five hundred dollars in value;
+The necessary wearing apparel of the debtor and each dependent to the extent of two thousand dollars in value;

 - C.R.S.
 13-54-102(1)(b).
-Watches, jewelry, and articles of adornment of the debtor and each dependent to the extent of two thousand dollars in value;
+Watches, jewelry, and articles of adornment of the debtor and each dependent to the extent of two thousand five hundred dollars in value;

 - C.R.S.
 13-54-102(1)(c).
-The library, family pictures, and school books of the debtor and the debtor’s dependents to the extent of one thousand five hundred dollars in value; except that this paragraph (c) shall not apply to any such property constituting all or part of the stock in trade of the debtor;
+The library, family pictures, and school books of the debtor and the debtor’s dependents to the extent of two thousand dollars in value; except that this paragraph (c) shall not apply to any such property constituting all or part of the stock in trade of the debtor;

 - C.R.S.
 13-54-102(1)(d).
 Burial sites, including spaces in mausoleums, to the extent of one site or space for the debtor and each dependent;

 - C.R.S.
 13-54-102(1)(e).
-The household goods owned and used by the debtor or the debtor’s dependents to the extent of three thousand dollars in value;
+The household goods owned and used by the debtor or the debtor’s dependents to the extent of six thousand dollars in value;

 - C.R.S.
 13-54-102(1)(f).
 Provisions and fuel on hand for the use or consumption of the debtor or the debtor’s dependents to the extent of six hundred dollars in value;

 - C.R.S.
 13-54-102(1)(i).
-The stock in trade, supplies, fixtures, maps, machines, tools, electronics, equipment, books, and business materials of any debtor used and kept for the purpose of carrying on any gainful occupation in the aggregate value of twenty thousand dollars; except that exempt property described in this paragraph (i) may not also be claimed as exempt pursuant to paragraph (j) of this subsection (1);
+The stock in trade, supplies, fixtures, maps, machines, tools, electronics, equipment, books, and business materials of a debtor used and kept for the purpose of carrying on the debtor’s primary gainful occupation in the aggregate value of sixty thousand dollars or used and kept for any other gainful occupation in the aggregate value of twenty thousand dollars; except that exempt property described in this paragraph (i) may not also be claimed as exempt pursuant to paragraph (j) of this subsection (1);

 - C.R.S.
 13-54-102(1)(j)(I).
-One or more motor vehicles or bicycles kept and used by any debtor in the aggregate value of five thousand dollars; or
+One or more motor vehicles or bicycles kept and used by any debtor in the aggregate value of fifteen thousand five hundred dollars; or

 - C.R.S.
 13-54-102(1)(j)(II)(A).
-One or more motor vehicles kept and used by any elderly or disabled debtor, or by any debtor with an elderly or disabled spouse or dependent, in the aggregate value of ten thousand dollars.
+One or more motor vehicles kept and used by any elderly or disabled debtor, or by any debtor with an elderly or disabled spouse or dependent, in the aggregate value of twenty-five thousand five hundred dollars.

 - And many other exemptions that may be used to protect your property including, but not limited to, military pensions, equipment, farming and ranching supplies, life insurance, annuities, health aids, retirement, support payments, and disability benefits.